amanverma123-prog/DSA_by-Aman/Recursion/README.md

 * Strengthened understanding of unique combination generation without duplicates
 * Learned controlling recursive depth using combination size `k`
 * Improved understanding of DFS-style recursive exploration with constraints
+* Learned generating all permutations using recursion and backtracking
+* Practiced in-place swapping technique for optimized space complexity
+* Improved understanding of fixing one element at a time during recursion
+* Strengthened recursive state restoration using swap backtracking
+* Learned difference between frequency-array approach and swap-based optimization
+* Practiced recursion tree visualization for permutation generation

 ---

 ## 🚀 Recursion Journey Started

 This folder marks the beginning of my recursion journey in DSA.

 Currently focusing on:

 * Basic recursion patterns